aws-samples/awsome-distributed-training/4.validation_and_observability/6.probe-torch-nccl-aws-libs/README.md

 # Runtime sanity checks: which NCCL is loaded by PyTorch

-The scripts in this folder disambiguate the exact NCCL library that a PyTorch application actually uses, in the presence of potentially multiple NCCL libraries installed.
+The scripts in this folder disambiguate the exact NCCL libraries that a PyTorch application actually uses, in the presence of potentially multiple installed versions.

 ## 1. Motivation